Learning how to make a strong, active sourdough starter for fermented bread and baking is the key to successful sourdough recipes.

 - Oven Spring: The final burst of rising just after a loaf is put in the oven.

-- Peel: A wooden board used to transfer bread to and from the oven.
+- Peel: A wooden board is used to transfer bread to and from the oven.

 - Phytic Acid: Phytic acid found in grains that produce flour reduces the absorption of minerals.
 The Lactic Acid in sourdough breaks down the phytic acid making sourdough bread more nutritious to eat.

-- Poke Test: This is away to quickly test if your dough has fermented properly.
+- Poke Test: This is a way to quickly test if your dough has fermented properly.
 Under proofed dough fills right back up immediately when you poke it.
-Over proofed bread does not fill up when you poke it.
-Perfectly proofed dough fill up slowly when you poke it.
+Over-proofed bread does not fill up when you poke it.
+Perfectly proofed dough fills up slowly when you poke it.